-Fig 6: Steps 1 - 4 show the correct and careful way in w hichto fold up the Sensis
+Fig 6: Steps 1 - 4 show the correct and careful way in which to fold up the Discus

-Vary slightly the final step of packing up a, so that it is not always the middle cell which is bent.
+Vary slightly the final step of packing up M, so that it is not always the middle cell which is bent.
 Use the neighbouring cells as well from time to time to increase the life of the fabric, particularly in the middle part.